Bugle Weed

 • All parts of the plant are toxic if ingested, therefore reducing grazing area for livestock.

-Bugle Weed is widespread in the Sea to Sky region, and site-scale control options are either ineffective or futile.
-While Bugle Weed is not included in SSISC’s control programs, we recommend that its cultivation be avoided.
+Bugle weed is widespread in the Sea to Sky region, and site-scale control options are either ineffective or futile.
+While bugle weed is not included in SSISC’s control programs, we recommend that its cultivation be avoided.

-Learn to identify Bugle Weed: use the images presented in this profile page to learn how to identify Bugle Weed
+Learn to identify bugle weed: use the images presented in this profile page to learn how to identify bugle weed

-What to do if you spot it: You can report any Bugle Weed sighting by clicking here.
+What to do if you spot it: You can report any bugle weed sighting by clicking here.

 DO: